mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 - Results and Data on how GDPs are used
   - Cultural
   - Guided participation
-  - Personal appropriation
+  - Personal / participatory appropriation (include - operationalising as appropriation)
 - Discussion (focus on interpersonal and agency)

 ## Notes on things to add

-GDP language used as lingua franca to problems solve / debug.
+- GDP language used as lingua franca to problems solve / debug.

 ## Chapter introduction